Dianne Gerace

-Dianne Roberta Gerace (born October 26, 1943) is a retired track athlete from Canada.
+Dianne Roberta Gerace (born October 26, 1943) is a Canadian retired track athlete.
 She competed at the 1964 Summer Olympics in the high jump and pentathlon and finished in 5th and 15th place, respectively.
 She won a silver medal in the high jump and finished sixth in the long jump at the 1963 Pan American Games.
 She is of Italian and Scottish descent.

-Gerace is married to Ulrick Fox Sr. They have a son, the actor and NBA player Rick Fox, and two daughters, model and actress Jeanene Fox and artist and art curator Sarah Fox.
+Gerace is married to Ulrick Fox Sr. They have a son, the actor and former NBA player Rick Fox, and two daughters, model and actress Jeanene Fox and artist and art curator Sarah Fox.